Loading...

 The Trend Toward Farmland Investing

-I’m not the only one who believes that farmland investing is a good idea.
-Billionaire Bill Gates has bought more than 260,000 acres over the past few years.
-Jeff Bezos also is making farmland investments.
-If they see farmland as a good personal finance choice, then I do, too.
+I’m not the only one who believes farmland investing is a good idea.
+Billionaire Bill Gates has bought more than 260,000 acres over the past few years, and Jeff Bezos is also making farmland investments.
+If they see farmland as a good personal finance choice, I do, too.

 A farmland investment can help me build wealth.
-Historically, farm properties, like other types of real estate, have provided excellent returns and have been a great hedge against inflation.
+Like other types of real estate, farm properties have historically provided excellent returns and have been a great hedge against inflation.
 Farmland’s past performance demonstrates a 70 percent correlation with the Consumer Price Index.

 While the value of other investments rises and falls, farmland has consistently had positive returns since 1990.
 The falling supply of land and rising demand for food will cause farmland prices to increase, meaning that I can sell my farmland at a profit in the future if I want to.